annacuomo/Anna_PostDoc_notebooks/CheatSheets/cheatsheet_hail.md

 ## Hail

-[Hail](https://hail.is/) used at Broad and CPG, python-based by with its own object types and syntax.
+[Hail](https://hail.is/) used at Broad and CPG, python-based but with its own object types and syntax.

 The following commands read in a hail table and hail matrix table, respectively"
 ```